IanMercer/pi-sniffer/RaspberrySetup.md

 5. Plug the Pi in and find what IP address it was allocated You could connect a monitor and keyboard, or you can look at your router to see what IP was allocated or you can do a portscan on the local network to find it.
+(Change the base address to match your local network.)
 ````
     sudo nmap -sn 192.168.0.0/24
 ````

 6. Connect to the Pi over SSH.
 My favorite tool for this is Windows Terminal.
-In settings add the new Pi with a configuration like this:
+In Windows Terminal settings add the new Pi with a configuration like this and create a new color scheme 'Blue' so you can easily tell when you are connected to the Pi:

 ````
 		{